langurmonkey/rts-engine/README.md

 - 2D graphics.
 - Real time selection and movement of units.
 - Unit life bars.
+- Fog of war.
 - Steering behaviours that work (with a lot of param tweaking).
 - Tiled tile map integration.
 - Quadtree and grid for spatial awareness.
-- Some basic graphic effects.
+- Some basic graphical and lighting effects.

 ## Running